onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks_Cache.md

 #### Store images to cache manually

-By default, view extension methods and `KingfisherManager` will store the retrieved image to cache automatically.
-But you can also store an image to cache yourself:
+By default, view extension methods and ``KingfisherManager`` automatically store retrieved images in the cache.
+However, you can also manually store an image to the cache:

 ```swift
 let image: UIImage = //...
 cache.store(image, forKey: cacheKey)
 ```

-If you have the original data of that image, also pass it to `ImageCache`, it helps Kingfisher to determine in which format the image should be stored:
+If you possess the original data of the image, pass it along to ``ImageCache``.
+This assists Kingfisher in determining the appropriate format for storing the image:

 ```swift
 let data: Data = //...